DanAguilera/Read-Me-Generator/README.md

     To install the necessary dependencies, run the following command: npm init and npm install
     ## Usage
-    This repo allows you to create a read-me all through node.js and a sprinkle of js
+    Tech used was node.js and basic markup languages
     ## License
     This project is licensed under the MIT license.
     ## Contributing
-    JS tehcnologies were used
+    bootstrap was used
     ## Tests
     To run tests, run the following command: node index.js